by Linda Rodriguez

 I have plain spiral notebooks, composition books, three-ring binders, and an assortment of bound books of many sizes and appearances.
 I have heard some people say they could never write in a really beautiful bound book because it would intimidate them, but I write even in the gorgeous handmade ones friends and family give me as luscious gifts.
 The act of writing is what keeps me from becoming too intimidated to write.

 If you’re a writer, do you keep journals?
 In notebooks or on the computer or both?
 And if you’re not a writer, have you used a journal before to work through thorny issues?

-Linda Rodriguez's Plotting the Character-Driven Novel, based on her popular workshop, and The World Is One Place: Native American Poets Visit the Middle East, an anthology she co-edited, are her newest books.
-Dark Sister: Poems will be published in May, 2018.
-Every Family Doubt, her fourth mystery novel featuring Cherokee campus police chief, Skeet Bannion, will appear in August, 2018, and Revising the Character-Driven Novel will be published in November, 2018.
-Her three earlier Skeet novels—Every Hidden Fear, Every Broken Trust, and Every Last Secret—and her books of poetry—Skin Hunger and Heart's Migration—have received critical recognition and awards, such as St. Martin's Press/Malice Domestic Best First Novel, International Latino Book Award, Latina Book Club Best Book of 2014, Midwest Voices & Visions, Elvira Cordero Cisneros Award, Thorpe Menn Award, and Ragdale and Macondo fellowships.
-Her short story, “The Good Neighbor,” published in the anthology, Kansas City Noir, has been optioned for film.
+Linda Rodriguez's 11th book, Fishy Business: The Fifth Guppy Anthology (edited), was recently published.
+Dark Sister: Poems is her 10th book and was a finalist for the Oklahoma Book Award.
+Plotting the Character-Driven Novel, based on her popular workshop, and The World Is One Place: Native American Poets Visit the Middle East, an anthology she co-edited, were published in 2017.
+Every Family Doubt, her fourth mystery featuring Cherokee detective, Skeet Bannion, and Revising the Character-Driven Novel will be published in 2020.
+Her three earlier Skeet novels—Every Hidden Fear, Every Broken Trust, Every Last Secret—and earlier books of poetry—Skin Hunger and Heart's Migration—have received critical recognition and awards, such as St. Martin's Press/Malice Domestic Best First Novel, International Latino Book Award, Latina Book Club Best Book of 2014, Midwest Voices & Visions, Elvira Cordero Cisneros Award, Thorpe Menn Award, and Ragdale and Macondo fellowships.
+Her short story, “The Good Neighbor,” published in Kansas City Noir, has been optioned for film.